YifeiDeng123/cse15l-lab-reports/LR4.md

 <br>![Image](status.png)<br>
 Firstly, I typed "git status" to check the status of my file.
 As we can see, the ListExamples.java has been modified.
 <br>![Image](commit.png)<br>
 Then, I typed "git add L" and pressed &lt;tab&gt; to help me complete the rest of the name, which is "istExamples".
-Then I typed ".java" after "git add ListExamples" and pressed the &lt;enter&gt;&lt; key.
+Then I typed ".java" after "git add ListExamples" and pressed the &lt;enter&gt; key.
 Next, I typed "git commit -m "Fix Code"" to commit my changes with the message "Fix Code".

 <br>![Image](GitPush.png)<br>
 Finally, I typed "git push" to push the resulting change to my GitHub account.